|

 way been connected with the design of one of the pubs that stand on

-Cambridge Circus in London, but I have been able to find no confirmation
+Cambridge Circus in London, but I have not been able to find any confirmation

 of this.
 If he was involved, it is possible that he was employed as